LoFreq cofounder Jalaya gives insider look into building a brand, industry bridges, & the ‘Cypher Vol. 2’ compilation [INTERVIEW]

 LoFreq Records aims to become a household name when it comes to finding the best and the brightest (read: darkest) underground bass talent.
-The San Fransisco-based label, which is headed up by West Coast bass producer Jalaya Frisella Kunst, has been carefully building its roster since the release of its first label compilation, Cypher Vol. 1.
+The San Fransisco-based label, which was co-founded by West Coast bass producer Jalaya Frisella Kunst, has been carefully building its roster since the release of its first label compilation, Cypher Vol. 1.
 Since then, they’ve been seen on the WTF’s That Spooky Massive line-up (which made CE‘s Top Livestreams of 2020) and meticulously curating the follow-up release to their first full-length project.
 That all comes to fruition now as LoFreq delivers Cypher Vol. 2 by giving the world another taste of their dark, heavy, and forward-thinking bass sound stamp.

 “Super stoked on the roster for Vol. 2, we have some of the day ones and some of my personal favorite hot rising talent, a hefty powerhouse of the representation of the freshest edge in the future of bass music.”Jalaya